 What user researchers need to know about accessibility

 As a UX researcher, you are intimately familiar with identifying and solving problems.
-However, one glaring issue that doesn’t always get enough attention is accessibility, since many of us don’t have access to a pool of users with various impairments to test things with.
-But that’s never stopped us before, has it?
+However, one area that doesn’t always get enough attention is accessibility.
+It can be difficult to test for accessibility, especially if you don't have a pool of qualified users to help.

-In a nutshell, accessibility is how users with impairments – whether permanent or temporary – use the web.
-A permanent impairment might be a user who is legally blind, and a temporary impairment might be someone riding the bus without headphones so they can’t listen to sound on their phone.
-Accessibility applies to both, and ends up making websites and other digital products better for everyone.
+Accessibility is how users with impairments – whether permanent or temporary – use the web.
+A permanent impairment might be a user who is legally blind.
+A temporary impairment might be someone that wants to watch a video on their phone but is in a public space where they can't play the sound.
+In both cases, users need a more accessible experience.

 Getting started with web accessibility

-If you’re just starting out with web accessibility, you can do a lot by yourself with free tools and a little common sense.
+If you’re learning about web accessibility, you can do a lot by yourself with free tools and a little common sense.

-There are tools that remove stylesheets so you can see what an unformatted website looks like:
+For example, some tools remove stylesheets so you can see what an unformatted website looks like:

-The Web Content Accessibility Guidelines (WCAG) 2.1 offer a really detailed list of what kinds of things you need to look for, why they matter and how to fix them
+The Web Content Accessibility Guidelines (WCAG) 2.1 offers a detailed list of what kinds of things you need to look for, why they matter, and how to fix them

 Print yourself a copy of an Accessibility Checklist and tackle one page at a time to get familiar with the checkpoints.
 Then scan your site with an accessibility checker like ACheckerW3C Validator, and many others so you have a place to start and can get a feel of what to look for.